Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Real Data Analyses

 \subsubsection{Pancreatic cancer}

 The area-specific shared spatial effect for each cancer site, $\exp (\delta\kappa_i)$ or $\exp(\frac{1}{\delta}\kappa_i)$, captures the underlying common geographical pattern of incidence and mortality, respectively.
-This can be interpreted as a common spatial risk pattern that both health-outcomes share, and it may reflect the effect of potential spatial risk factors such as certain demographic or socio-economic characteristics.
+This can be interpreted as a common spatial risk pattern that both health outcomes share, and it may reflect the effect of potential spatial risk factors such as certain demographic or socio-economic characteristics.
 The scaling parameter, $\delta$, determines the relationship between the spatial pattern of cancer incidence and mortality, thereby increasing or decreasing the influence of the shared risk pattern for each health outcome.
-Posterior medians of the area-specific shared spatial effect for pancreatic cancer are displayed on the left side of Figure~\ref{fig4}.
+Posterior medians of the area-specific shared spatial effect for pancreatic cancer are displayed on the left side of \autoref{fig4}.
 We notice that the cancer incidence and mortality shared spatial pattern is very similar ($\delta = 0.97$), although minor disparities can be observed in certain areas.
 Values greater than 1 indicate areas with rates exceeding the global rate of the health outcome ($\text{exp}\, \alpha_d$), while values less than 1 indicate areas with rates below the global rate.
 For both incidence and mortality, high values are observed in coastal areas, with some exceptions in eastern Scotland and areas in south Wales.
 The lowest values are observed in areas near London and Manchester.

-The global temporal evolution of each health outcome in Great Britain is revealed by the health-outcome-specific temporal component, $\exp (\alpha_d+\gamma_{td})$.
-This component helps determine whether specific events such as policy changes, shifts in government, or broader societal transformations have an impact on health outcomes over time.
-Figure~\ref{fig4} presents the posterior medians of $\exp (\alpha_d+\gamma_{td})$ along with their corresponding 95\% credible intervals.
-The results indicate a consistent upward trend in both incidence and mortality rates over the observed period, with mortality demonstrating a slower growth compared to incidence.
-The horizontal lines depicted in Figure~\ref{fig4} represent the global rates for each health outcome.
-Notably, starting from 2010-2011, both the incidence and mortality rates surpassed the global rate.
+The global temporal evolution of each health outcome in Great Britain is revealed by the health outcome-specific temporal component, $\exp (\alpha_d+\gamma_{td})$.
+This component helps determine whether specific events such as policy changes, shifts in government, or broader societal transformations have an impact on health outcomes over time. \autoref{fig4} presents the posterior medians of $\exp (\alpha_d+\gamma_{td})$ along with their corresponding 95\% credible intervals, while the horizontal lines represent the global rates.
+Our results indicate a consistent upward trend in both incidence and mortality rates over the observed period, with mortality demonstrating a slower growth compared to incidence.